Pay Traffic Ticket in South CarolinaPage OverviewSUMMARY: How to Pay a South Carolina Traffic Ticket

 How long you have to pay your SC traffic ticket fine depends on how the citation was signed off.
 Find this hearing date on your traffic ticket.

 Failing to pay your traffic ticket on time could lead to a driver's license suspension, so be sure to contact your court with any questions.

 In South Carolina, CDL drivers can plead "guilty" and pay their fines much like regular drivers; however, guilty pleas and convictions bring harsher penalties for CDL holders.

 Also, CDL drivers must notify their employers within 30 days of pleading "guilty."

 Learn more at Ticket Fines and Penalties.

 Plead Not Guilty

 Think you're innocent?
 Pretty sure you or an attorney can prove it?

-You can plead not guilty and have a hearing.
-Most courts conduct hearings during the same date and time printed on the ticket (meaning, you shouldn’t have to plead not guilty and have another hearing scheduled).
+You can plead "not guilty" and have a hearing in South Carolina.
+Most courts conduct hearings during the same date and time printed on the SC traffic ticket (meaning, you shouldn't have to plead "not guilty" and have another hearing scheduled).

 Learn more about this option at Fighting Your Traffic Ticket.